Mercedes-Benz Hybrid Vehicle – No Start Problem

 Symptoms of a faulty power electronic module on a Mercedes-Benz S400 Hybrid:

-• Dash lights, ignition turn on, the car won’t start.
+- The dash lights and ignition turn on, but the car won’t start.

-You will need a good scanner, such as the YOUCANIC Full System Scanner, to diagnose Mercedes-Benz problems.
+You will need a pro scanner, such as the YOUCANIC Full System Scanner, to diagnose Mercedes-Benz hybrid problems.

 Power Electronics Module

-Based on the experience of the YOUCANIC team, the most common problem with the Mercedes-Benz S400 Hybrid is the power electronic module (sometimes called a power inverter).
+Based on the YOUCANIC team’s experience, the most common problem with the Mercedes-Benz S400 Hybrid is the power electronic module (sometimes called a power inverter).

-The function of this module is to receive commands from hybrid ECM via CAN-BUS Network and control inverter energy flow to and from the battery and engine.
-It can control the speed and timing of an electric motor in unison with an Internal combustion engine.
-It also controls and monitors other components like batteries, charging, and other related modules.
+This module’s function is to receive commands from a hybrid ECM via the CAN-BUS Network and control inverter energy flow to and from the battery and engine.
+It can also control the speed and timing of an electric motor in unison with an Internal combustion engine.
+It also controls and monitors other components, such as batteries, charging, and related modules.

 The three-phase electrical connector melts, which means you can no longer start the engine since the electrical motor is used for starting.
 Remember that the S400 hybrid has no starter; instead, it uses the electric motor mounted in front of the torque converter.